 Is Inbound Marketing really effective?

-Digital marketing is nothing more than an extension of traditional marketing in a digital environment.
+As a digital agency in Spain, in INNN we know that digital marketing is nothing more than an extension of traditional marketing in a digital environment.
 It goes without saying that technology plays an essential role in the digital realm and that thanks to it audience behaviour becomes especially relevant and trackable.
 As is the case with its big brother, digital marketing is exciting and innovative territory where all the latest trends, gurus, and terminology can thrive.
 What a few years ago was responsive design, SEO, and permission marketing, today is UX, ASO, and Inbound Marketing.
 Rule number one: pay extra attention to the terms that you use.
 Online, just like in the real world, using incorrect or outdated terminology can work against you.
 With that in mind, is the concept of Inbound Marketing really clear and set in stone?

 “Online, just like in the real world, using incorrect or outdated terminology can work against you”